tahmidabir/boot-Armbian-in-Tanix-T6/README.md

 ## Installing Armbian in Tanix Tx6 Android Tv Box

-#### [Note: There are several types of Tx6 boxes, make sure you are buying Tx6-A , not Tx6-P or anything else]
+#### [Note: There are several types of Tx6 boxes, make sure you are buying Tx6-A which contains Allwinner H6 chip, not Tx6-P or anything else]

 #### Downloading Armbian Image